Patrick-Kladek/ScreenshotFramer/README.md

 ### Preparation
 - First check out the repository and build the app.
 Alternatively you can download the precompiled app [here](https://github.com/IdeasOnCanvas/ScreenshotFramer/releases).
 - Next open the Sample Project or create your own project structure.
-When you are using Fastlane's snapshot tool you can reuse that folder structure and only add missing files.
+When you are using [fastlane](https://fastlane.tools)'s snapshot tool you can reuse that folder structure and only add missing files.

 ![](Documentation/File%20Structure.png)